-- 21. Earmarked reserves are established for items of future expenditure that the Council knows it will be incurring, but no formal commitment exists and the precise amount and timing is not known. - 22.
+- 22. Earmarked reserves are established for items of future expenditure that the Council knows it will be incurring, but no formal commitment exists and the precise amount and timing is not known. - 23.
 The principal earmarked reserves held by the Council relate to the following:

-Budget Equalization - to be drawn upon as part of balancing the budget while savings from the strategic solutions programme start to materialise.
-The balance on the reserve is forecasted to be £1.25m as at 31 March 2013.
-The 2013/14 budget assumes a replenishment of £0.18m, bringing the balance to £1.43m.
-This is adequate to ensure a balanced budget until 2017/18, if the assumptions in the Medium Term Financial Strategy are realised.
+Budget Equalization - to be drawn upon as part of balancing the budget pending the realisation of savings from strategic initiatives.
+The balance on the reserve is forecasted to be £1.84m as at 31 March 2014.
+The 2014/15 budget assumes that $\pm 0.75m$ will be used to fund the pension deficit payment, to be replenishment in the subsequent two years.
+The reserve is at level sufficient to ensure a balanced budget for the Medium Term Financial Strategy period.

 Change Management - "Spend to save" money - to enable the Council to secure the capacity and expertise necessary to deliver strategic solutions and efficiency savings.
-The forecast balance on the reserve as at 31 March 2013 is £0.6m.
-The budget assumes that £0.1m will be used in 2013/14, leaving a balance of £0.5m.
-It is considered that this will be sufficient to cover implementation costs arising from the strategic solutions programme.
+The forecast balance on the reserve as at 31 March 2014 is £0.52m.
+There are no planned uses of the reserve in the 2014/15 budget, but as noted above, it is probably that schemes will be identified in-year.
+The reserve balance is considered sufficient to meet implementation costs arising from change projects.
 However opportunities to bolster this reserve may need to be taken in the event of large scale change projects arising.

 Local Government Resource Review (LGRR) - A reserve established to mitigate risk of adverse fluctuations arising from Government reform of local government finance which is ongoing.
-Although reasonably reliable figures exist for 2013/14 and 2014/15 there are no indications of what the funding position is to be from 2015/16.
-A Government Spending Review is due to take place during 2013 that should make the position clearer.
-In addition to further cuts in core funding there is a clearly identifiable risk arising from Localisation of Business Rates which this reserve helps to mitigate.
-The balance as at 31 March 2013 is £0.89m of which £0.25m is committed in 2013/14 to subsidise the LCTS scheme.
-A review of the scheme will take place in 2013 in order to ensure ongoing sustainability from 2014/15.
+Although reasonably reliable figures exist for 2014/15 and 2015/16 there are no indications of what the funding position is to be from 2016/17 and there is material uncertainty about New Homes Bonus from 2017/18.
+The balance as at 31 March 2014 is £0.89m and the 2014/15 has a proposal to increase this to £0.96m.
+Along with other contingency reserves this is sufficient to ensure stability of the Council's finances during the MTFS period.

 Planning Development - for costs associated with major planning issues such as Stansted airport, and to help mitigate planning related risks e.g. appeals and S106 shortfalls.
 The reserve can also be used to bring about improvements in planning performance.
-The forecast balance on the reserve is £0.2m as at 31 March 2013.
-The budget provides for replenishment up to £0.45m.
+The forecast balance on the reserve is £0.72m as at 31 March 2014.
 This is considered to be adequate for the intended purpose.

 Waste Management - a reserve established to ensure adequate contingency in a service where costs and income are prone to fluctuation.
 The reserve can also be used to invest in service improvements.
-The balance on the reserve has reduced to only £66,000, of which £50,000 is committed to fund in-cab technology.
-Given the degree of volatility surrounding waste related budgets, additional contingency is required, and the budget provides to replenish this reserve to £200,000.
-Consideration would need to be given to diverting favourable budget variances that may arise in this service to this reserve.
+The balance on the reserve is $\pounds 0.2m$; the scale of possible adverse variances means that consideration would need to be given to diverting favourable budget variances that may arise in this service to this reserve.

-New Homes Bonus - monies received in 2011/12 and 2012/13 but not allocated to specific projects have been placed in this reserve, with a balance of £0.77m at 31 March 2013, of which £40,000 is committed in 2013/14, leaving £0.73m.
+New Homes Bonus - monies received in 2011/12 and 2012/13 but not allocated to specific projects have been placed in this reserve, with a balance of £0.8m at 31 March 2014.
+There are no commitments against this reserve.
 The intention is to keep the ongoing reforms of local government finance under review and if risk of adverse fluctuation is deemed manageable then to give consideration to making this reserve available to fund new projects.